BendingSpoons/tempura-swift/README.md

 }
 ```

-All of the automation will work out of the box.
+All the automation will work out of the box.
 You will now have a `ChildViewController` inside the `ParentViewController`, the ChildViewController's view will be hosted inside the `childView`.

 ### UI Testing